The Regional Convention on Pan Euro-Mediterranean preferential rules of Origin

 All parties to the PEM Convention voted on 7 December 2023, to replace the old rules with the revised rules.
 The decision means that the old rules will be phased out after a transition period, whereafter only the revised rules will apply to all Parties to the Convention and their free trade agreements.
 The revised rules mostly entail simplifications for businesses compared to the old rules.

 The decision of 7 December 2023 implies that the revised Convention will enter into force on 1 January 2025.
-However, due to delays in several Contracting Parties, the move to the revised rules will not be implementet for all Parties at the same time.
+However, due to delays in several Contracting Parties, the move to the revised rules will not be implemented for all Parties at the same time.
 The new target date for full implementation is foreseen to be 1 January 2026, with a transition period throughout 2025 where the old rules will still exist alongside the rules of the revised Convention.

 The revised rules and the use of proofs of origin